SFLutombi/her-stories-voices-unlocked/README.md

 ## 🏆 How We Meet Judging Criteria

 ### **Impact on SA Women**
-- **Emotional**: Every chapter sold means a woman's voice is heard and valued
+- Every chapter sold means a woman's voice is heard and valued
-- **Practical**: Direct, affordable payments → real income for women in townships, rural areas, or without access to publishers
+- Direct, affordable payments → real income for women in townships, rural areas, or without access to publishers

 ### **Technical Skill & Scalability**
-- **Emotional**: Readers and authors see transactions happen live — building trust in a system that can't be gamed
+- Readers and authors see transactions happen live — building trust in a system that can't be gamed
-- **Practical**: Blockchain handles thousands of transactions per second, enabling chapter-level payments at national scale
+- Blockchain handles thousands of transactions per second, enabling chapter-level payments at national scale

 ### **Clear Blockchain Use Case**
-- **Emotional**: A story's value is preserved and fairly rewarded
+- A story's value is preserved and fairly rewarded
-- **Practical**: Smart contracts enforce royalties → zero chance of exploitation.
+- Smart contracts enforce royalties → zero chance of exploitation.
 Payments are verifiable and tamper-proof

 ### **Creative Use of Blockchain Tools**
-- **Emotional**: Transparency means readers know their money is empowering women, not enriching a platform
+- Transparency means readers know their money is empowering women, not enriching a platform
-- **Practical**: MetaMask + blockchain explorer power instant payouts and visible proof of support
+- MetaMask + blockchain explorer power instant payouts and visible proof of support

 ## 🖼️ System Overview